Terms & Conditions

 - If the conclusion of an appeal, whether internal or external, favours a student, the final recommendations of the appeal process will be immediately acted upon.

-- All complaints will be recorded in the National Training College Complaints and Appeals Register and on PRISMS.
-These records including the outcomes will be secured and maintained by National Training College.
+- All complaints will be recorded in the Skills Training College Complaints and Appeals Register and on PRISMS.
+These records including the outcomes will be secured and maintained by Skills Training College.

 Types of Complaints